simonegiacomelli/proxmox-firewall-updater/README.md

 You can also add a comment, like in the image above.

-The script only updates an alias if the IP address of the corresponding domain name changes.
+The script only updates an alias if the IP address of the corresponding domain name changes in order to minimize logging.

 ## Installation